reinimax/design-framework/README.md

 They would sit next to each other and the first element would take up 75% of the space and the second one 25% on screensizes greater than 980px.

 ### Using utilities

+#### Fixed Container

+Add the class `.container-fixed` to create a container that has a fixed width which scales with the breakpoints of the grid-system.
+Note that below the small breakpoint (576px by default) the width is set to 100%.

 #### Hiding and showing elements